 Where to Start: Finding the Right Muscles

-When it comes to exercise after C-section you might think you need to wait to do any kind of movement.
-Not true!
-Start as soon as you can.
-Your focus during the early weeks won’t be your typical ‘exercising’, what you’re focus will be on is breathing and re-connecting your brain to your tummy and your pelvic floor.
+When it comes to exercise after C-section (short for cesarean birth) start with gentle mobilization as soon as you can.
+Your focus during the early weeks won’t be ‘working out’ but rather foundational breathing and re-connecting your brain to your tummy and your pelvic floor.
 The sooner you do this after any type of birth, the better.
 You need to re-establish this reconnection so any exercise you eventually do will be truly beneficial.

+Exercise after c-section starts with everyday activity after c-section.
 You need your core if you want to stand up, sit, move, twist, pull, push, bend or turn- all of which are movements you are doing in every day life.
-Your core is connected (literally) to the muscles of your pelvic floor, which you need to prevent you from wetting yourself or having a prolapse and in general want to be functional and healthy.
+Your core is connected (literally) to the muscles of your pelvic floor, which you need to prevent you from peeing or having a prolapse and in general want to be functional and healthy.
 You also need a good connection and recruitment of your core muscles to help close diastasis recti or separation of your abdominal muscles postpartum and to ensure your core is supporting your body- your core is the foundation of your body!

 You will most likely experience numbness around your scar site, so feeling what is going on in your core can be hard.
 The common visualization of ‘gently drawing belly button to spine’ may be unhelpful as you may not be able to feel this movement.